 Another beautiful stop in the Eglington Valley is the Mirror Lakes.
 One of the best places to catch a reflection of the surrounding Earl Mountain, permitting it’s a wind-calm day.

-To see the Lake you’ll walk along a well-maintained boardwalk.
+To see the Lake, you’ll walk along a well-maintained boardwalk.

 Monkey Creek

-From there the scenery gets more and more dramatic – numerous small waterfalls crashing down the enormous mountain slopes, patches of snow revealing recent avalanches.
+From there, the scenery gets more and more dramatic – numerous small waterfalls crashing down the enormous mountain slopes, patches of snow revealing recent avalanches.

 The Chasm

-Milford Sounds – Fiordland National Park
+Milford Sound – Fiordland National Park

-With that being said, I think it accentuated the experience and you could truly feel the forces of nature, the roughness of the place.
+The strong winds, I think it accentuated the experience and you could truly feel the forces of nature, the roughness of the place.

 Stirling Falls

 It’s on the return that the ship stops at the mighty Stirling Falls.
 It’s one of Milford’s two permanent waterfalls, dropping down a stunning 151 metres.
-This, by the way, is three times the height of the Niagra Falls!
+This, by the way, is three times the height of the Niagara Falls!
 Who knew?

 Seeing the falls from afar was just as stunning as when we got up close.
 Just before reaching it comes a huge rock with New Zealand fur seals resting on them.
 Super cool!